Working in the UK

 Non EEA Nationals

-In practice most student visa holders are given a Restriction work permission, which is usually worded "Able to work as authorised by the Secretary of State" or "Work (and any changes) must be authorised".
-Despite the wording used, holders of visas with either of these conditions can work within these conditions without needing further permission from the immigration authorities, but they must not work more than the maximum hours they have been granted.
+In practice most Tier 4 student visa holders are given a Restriction work permission, which is usually worded "Able to work as authorised by the Secretary of State" or "Work (and any changes) must be authorised".
+Despite the wording used, holders of visas with either of these conditions can work within these conditions without needing further permission, but they must not work more than the maximum hours they have been granted.

 Please note that term time covers all periods of your course when you are doing academic work and includes, for example, preparing for examinations, time spent producing MSc projects, dissertations and writing up research thesis until final submission.